teambit/docs/docs/workspace/02-configurations.md

 ### [teambit.workspace/variants](/docs/workspace/cascading-rules)

 `teambit.workspace/variants` adds elegancy and simplicity to our workspace configurations by enabling a cascading, CSS-like, setting of rules.
-Sets of components can be selected to apply rules and policies on them without effecting the rest of the workspace.
+Groups of components can be selected to have rules and policies applied on them without affecting the rest of the workspace.
 These configurations will also override any conflicting policies set on a more general group of components and will propagate downwards to more specific sub-sets of components (similarly to the way CSS behaves).

 **Example #1:** Sets dependency configurations on a set of components (located in the `components/react/ui` directory):